strfox/seeborg-discord/README.md

 # F.A.Q.

+## Q: The channel overrides/ignored users lists aren't working.

+Make sure the IDs are surrounded by quotes.

 ## Q: How do I migrate my old lines file to the new version?

 In the installation guide, read and follow the instructions in the __Important Note__ section.